oliwiah/StarwarsCharacterSearch/README.md

 ## Functionality

-The user may search the character by name.
+The user may search the character by its name.

 10 characters are being loaded on one page.
 To show previous or next page, another API request to the API is being sent.